 Credit risk arises from the potential failure of the counterparty to perform according to the terms of the derivative contract.
 Our exposure to credit risk at any point in time is represented by the fair value of the derivative contract reported as assets.
 Neither we nor our counterparty require collateral to support our current derivative contracts with credit risk.
-As of March 31, 2020, the counterparty to our derivative contracts was rated investment grade by Standard and Poor's, Moody's, and Fitch Ratings.
-A credit valuation analysis was performed for our derivative position to measure the risk that the counterparty to the transaction will be unable to perform under the contractual terms (nonperformance risk) and the risk was determined to be immaterial as of March 31, 2020.
+As of September 30, 2020, the counterparty to our derivative contracts was rated investment grade by Standard and Poor's, Moody's, and Fitch Ratings.
+A credit valuation analysis was performed for our derivative position to measure the risk that the counterparty to the transaction will be unable to perform under the contractual terms (nonperformance risk) and the risk was determined to be immaterial as of September 30, 2020.

-As of March 31, 2020 and December 31, 2019, we had a foreign currency swap not designated as hedging with a fair value asset of \$2.6 million and \$1.5 million, respectively, which contained a termination event clause.
+As of September 30, 2020 and December 31, 2019, we had a foreign currency swap not designated as hedging with a fair value asset of \$4.3 million and \$1.5 million, respectively, which contained a termination event clause.
 Pursuant to the termination event clause, if there is a change in ownership and our financial strength ratings as assigned by certain independent rating agencies fall below a specified level, as defined within the International Swaps and Derivative Association (ISDA) master agreement, the counterparty could terminate the ISDA master agreement with payment due based on the fair value of the underlying derivative.
+As of September 30, 2020, no events have occurred that would trigger the termination event clause.